GoogleChrome/developer.chrome.com/site/en/docs/devtools/rendering/apply-effects/index.md

 ## Emulate a focused page

 If you switch focus from the current page to DevTools, some overlay elements automatically hide if they are triggered by focus.
-For example, dropdown lists, menus, or date pickers.
+For example, drop-down lists, menus, or date pickers.

 1. Open a page with the element to debug, for example, the [YouTube website](https://www.youtube.com/watch?v=zFVWeOKZBHs) with its search bar.
 1. On the page, [open the **Rendering** tab](/docs/devtools/rendering#open-rendering), then check and uncheck **Emulate a focused page**.